shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 3-vectors.
 One step further, a k-dimensional shadow measure can then be calculated using :math:`k ⨯ k` matrices, corresponding to hypervolumes of dimension k.
-This permits to find a meaningfull way to *lift* the inner product from vectors to bivectors, trivectors, and k-vectors.
+This permits to find a meaningfull way to *lift* the inner product from vectors to bivectors, trivectors, and k--vectors.
 Lifting the inner product permits to generalize the the Hodge dual to any metric signature, and apply to Minkowski space with metric signature :math:`(+,-,-,-)`.
 In 3-dimensional Euclidean space, the inner product of the basis vectors, denoted with either